 In summary, it seems conceivable that the Complainant has been the victim of an alleged scam.
 However, due to the nature of the external wallet and the fact that it is not hosted or operated by Foris DAX MT, we can neither confirm nor deny this.

-Whilst we fully empathize with (the Complainant) in this regard, it cannot be overlooked that she had willingly, transferred her virtual asset holdings from her Crypto.com Wallet to external wallet addresses which she nominated.
+Whilst we fully empathize with (the Complainant) in this regard, it cannot be overlooked that he had willingly, transferred his virtual asset holdings from his Crypto.com Wallet to an external wallet address which he nominated.

-As outlined above in the Foris DAX MT Limited Terms of Use, the Complainant is solely responsible for the security and authenticity of all instructions submitted through the Crypto.com App and, as such, the Company cannot accept liability for the veracity of any third party or for the instructions received from the Complainant themselves.'
+As outlined above in the Foris DAX MT Limited Terms of Use, the Complainant is solely responsible for the security and authenticity of all instructions submitted through the Crypto.com App and, as such, the Company cannot accept liability for the veracity of any third party or for the instructions received from the Complainant themselves.'8